dougeby/IntuneDocs/intune-classic/deploy-use/add-apps-for-mobile-devices-in-microsoft-intune.md

 ---
 # required metadata

-title: Add apps for enrolled devices | Microsoft Docs
+title: Add apps for enrolled devices
 description: Before you can deploy an app, you must add it to Intune.
 Then it’s available in the Intune console, where you can deploy and manage it.
 keywords:
+author: robstackmsft
-author: robstackmsftms.author: robstack
+ms.author: robstack
 manager: angrobe
 ms.date: 01/11/2017
 ms.topic: article